-Ealing Council handles significant sums of public money and this has to be accounted for correctly in accordance with statutory regulation within the Council's Statement of Accounts 2013/14, which are presented alongside this explanatory foreword.
+The council handles significant sums of public money which must be accounted for in accordance with statutory regulation within the council's Statement of Accounts 2014/15, which are presented alongside this explanatory foreword.

-The Statement of Accounts, by its nature, is a very complex and technical document and the aim of this foreword is to provide local residents, Council Members and other stakeholders a straightforward explanation of the Council's overall financial position.
-The foreword also provides a summary of the Council's financial performance for the 2013/14 financial year and its prospects for future years.
+The Statement of Accounts is a complex, technical document and the aim of this foreword is to provide readers with a straightforward explanation of the council's overall financial position and financial performance for the 2014/15 financial year.

-The foreword aims to help readers to understand the key financial information contained within the financial statements, and a glossary of terms can also be found at the back of these accounts to assist in the understanding of the various statements.
+A glossary of terms can also be found at the back of these accounts to assist in the understanding of the various statements.

-Financial position in 2013/2014
+Financial position in 2014/15